 The Quebec Carnival, aka Carnaval de Québec, is a family event that celebrates winter to the fullest.
 In fact, it's the world's biggest winter carnival.

 Everyone is welcome, and don't worry if you don't speak French: people working in tourism or the restaurant sector will happily speak English.
-In the words of a Traveling Mom:

 Quebec's Winter Carnival takes place over 17 days in late January and early February, with big events, such as parades and outdoor concerts, scheduled on the three weekends.
 Visiting families can have fun at the Carnival and also take the opportunity to explore historic Old Quebec, which feels like a mini-trip to Europe.